 How to Find an Intensive Care Unit (ICU) Nurse:

-Try to sell ICU nurses on your hospital or medical center and its ethos.
 What else can you offer them beyond the basics?
 Rewarding work?
 A close-knit work environment?
 Great health benefits?
 The best ICU nurses combine technical proficiency with compassion.
 If you want to attract the best ICU nurses, you have to go the extra mile.
-Nurses will often favor your hospital over others if you can provide the following:

-Use an ICU nurse job description template as your guide to creating the perfect job post.
+Use an ICU nurse job description template to make it easier.

 Once you've narrowed your candidate pool, you'll need to conduct background checks to verify their employment history, application details, criminal record, and more.
 Read our guide to the best background checking services for new hires.